Rudolph II of Burgundy

 Rudolph II (c.
-11 July 880 – 11 July 937), a member of the Elder House of Welf, was King of Burgundy from 912 until his death.
-He initially succeeded in Upper Burgundy and also ruled as King of Italy from 922 to 926.
-In 933 Rudolph acquired the Kingdom of Lower Burgundy (Provence) from King Hugh of Italy in exchange for the waiver of his claims to the Italian crown, thereby establishing the united Kingdom of Burgundy.
+880/885 – 12 or 13 July 937) was King of Upper Burgundy from 912 until 933, and then King of the united Kingdom of Burgundy (the polity later known as the Kingdom of Arles) from 933 until his death in 937.
+He was also King of Italy from 922 to 926.
+He initially succeeded his father, king Rudolph I, in Upper Burgundy.
+In 933, Rudolph II acquired the Kingdom of Lower Burgundy (Provence) from King Hugh of Italy in exchange for the waiver of his claims to the Italian crown, thereby establishing the united Kingdom of Burgundy.